-- Allow the exhaust system to cool down before performing any work on the vehicle.
+Allow the exhaust system to cool down before performing any work on the vehicle.

 Over time, the fibers of the glass fiber yarn escape and the damper "burns" out.
-Not only is the noise level higher, the performance characteristic changes.
+Not only is the noise level higher, but the performance characteristics change.